|Middlesbrough 1 v 1 Leeds United|

-The best way to get there is to take the A1 up to Darlington and then the A66 exit.
+The best way to get to the Riverside by road is to take the A1 up to Darlington and then the A66 exit.
 Carry on through the centre of Middlesbrough and you will pick up signs for the Riverside Stadium.
-There is a small amount of parking available at the stadium itself, which has to be pre-booked, but there are a number of private parks (mostly on waste land) nearby.
+There is a small amount of parking available at the stadium itself, which has to be pre-booked at a cost of £6, but there are a number of private parks (mostly on waste land) nearby.

 It’s just over a mile from the railway station.
 From the main station entrance, turn left onto Zetland Road, then left again into Albert Road and carry on under the railway bridge.
 Turn immediately right into Bridge Street East, going past the Bridge pub (not recommended for away fans) and then take the next right into Wynward Way.
 The stadium is down this road and you can’t miss it.

-There is a train back at 22.50, which will get you back to Leeds at 00.43 once you’ve changed in York, provided of course the service has recovered from the weather disruption it suffered today.
-When the stadium first opened there was talk of building a halt on the site of the former ‘Cargo Fleet’ station (the closest point to the stadium on the railway line) but unfortunately this has never happened.
+When the stadium first opened there was talk of building a halt on the site of the former ‘Cargo Fleet’ station (the closest point to the stadium on the railway line heading east to Saltburn) but unfortunately this has never happened.

 There is a bar at the back of the away end which serves lager, bitter, cider and even wine.
 Food-wise, the catering is mostly the usual football ground stuff, though they do have something called a 'Parmo in a bun', which is apparently a local dish involving chicken in breadcrumbs, creamy sauce and cheese.
 It costs a mere £4.20, so look out for that one.